 Did you know that your brain’s neuroplasticity stays intact throughout your whole life?
 This means that your mind, with active engagement, will continue to grow, learn, and retain new information.
 Numerous studies have shown that learning new skills helps keep your mind sharp as you age.
 Other studies have shown that musicians have increased volume in several areas of the brain.
 If you learn to read music, you also interpret and reproduce the notes that you see, which is a great integrative exercise for the mind and body.
 The potential for exploration is virtually infinite.
 As you work out and assimilate progressively advanced concepts, you will find that it becomes even easier to learn new material, which is gratifying indeed!

-The spiritual and emotional aspects
+The emotional aspects

 One of the most important aspects of playing music is the sheer enjoyment!
 Playing is such an effective stress reliever, and the higher the level of facility you achieve, the more expression you can pour into your playing.
-It truly incorporates spirit, soul, and body, and there is nothing quite like it.
+It truly incorporates soul and body, and there is nothing quite like it.

 In addition, if you already play an instrument, learning to drum will solidify and strengthen your rhythmic sense — and you can bring your melodic knowledge to bear on the kit, as it lends itself quite beautifully.
 You will also gain a more informed enjoyment of your favorite music through the sharpening of your listening skills.
 There is also income potential, if you wish to gig or teach.